silaspedrosa/rails-live-coding/README.md

-create the 'docker-compose.yml' file to help orchestrate different containers create the 'DOKKU_SCALE' file to define the amount of resources needed to run the app create the 'Procfile' file for setting how to actually run the app in production
+create the 'docker-compose.yml' file to help orchestrate different containers create the 'DOKKU_SCALE' file to define the amount of resources needed to run the app create the 'Procfile' file for setting how to actually run the app in production create the 'app.json' file for configuring the post deploy scripts
 ```

 Database setup: